 Are you a dairy producer whose operation has been directly impacted by the coronavirus pandemic?
-USDA is implementing Coronavirus Food Assistance Program 2 for agricultural producers who continue to face market disruptions and associated costs because of COVID-19.
+USDA is implementing updates to the Coronavirus Food Assistance Program for producers of agricultural commodities marketed in 2020 who faced market disruptions due to COVID-19.
+This is part of a larger initiative to improve USDA pandemic assistance to producers.

 Eligible Dairy Commodities